rng-guy/NFSMWBartender/README.txt

 feature is easier to configure and will never cause "FENG: Default string error" pop-ups, as it verifies all vehicle-to-string pairs against the game's database on launch.

-Last, you can (re-)assign RADIO CALLSIGNS to vehicles.
-This includes Cross' unique chatter!
+Last but not least, you can (re-)assign RADIO CALLSIGNS to vehicles.
+This includes Cross' lines.